simmarn/punchclock/README.md

 # punchclock
-Desktop application written in Go to collect worktime
+Desktop application written in Go that assists user in recording work time.